 Criteria for Acceptance

-- You must have a 3.0 cumulative average to apply to this program, but students with a 2.8 and above and encouraged to apply
+- You must have a 3.00 cumulative average to apply to this program, however students with a 2.8 and above are encourage to apply.

 - Students must be able to find courses which fit their Loyola program and allow full-time participation;

 - Students who are neither on disciplinary probation nor have a history of serious disciplinary problems should apply;

 - Attend an information session on Melbourne;

 - Attend registration sessions to determine if your degree program matches the courses offered abroad;

 - Discuss with your major advisor the possible courses you could take abroad and see if there are any potential problems he/she sees with your plans to study in Melbourne;